Skip to content

 Terminal window

-cmakefmt --generate-completion zsh > ~/.zfunc/_cmakefmt
+cmakefmt completions zsh > ~/.zfunc/_cmakefmt

 Then add the following to your .zshrc if ~/.zfunc is not already on fpath: